Last Updated on June 14, 2026 by Daniel Globe

 Identify Odor Sources

-Finding the source of the smell is the first step toward effective odor removal.
-Carefully inspect your bag for these common culprits:
+Pinpointing the source of the smell is the first step toward effective odor removal.
+Check your bag for these common culprits:

 - Damp items like sweaty gym clothes and towels